ora-io/oao-frame-template/README.md

 2. cast a frame on Farcaster client (eg. [Warpcast](https://warpcast.com/)), using link to the production deployment

 ## Deploying contracts
-In order to develop and deploy contracts for your OAO Frame application, you can use this [template repository](https://github.com/ora-io/Interaction_With_OAO_Template).
+In order to develop and deploy contracts for your AI Oracle Frame application, you can use this [template repository](https://github.com/ora-io/Interaction_With_OAO_Template).

-## OAO Frame Examples
+## AI Oracle Frame Examples

 - [FortuneTeller](https://github.com/hadzija7/fortune-teller-frame)